CraigSDel/gluten-free-substitutions/WEBSITE_SPECIFICATION.md

 ### 14.3 Legal & Compliance

 - **Privacy:** GDPR compliance (no data collection)
-- **Medical:** Disclaimers about celiac disease
+- **Dietary:** Disclaimers about dietary choices
 - **Accessibility:** WCAG 2.1 AA compliance
 - **Terms:** Clear terms of service

 ### 14.4 Required Legal Content

-- **Medical Disclaimer:** "This tool is for informational purposes only.
-Consult healthcare providers for medical advice."
+- **Dietary Disclaimer:** "This tool is for informational and educational purposes only.
+It is not intended as medical, health, or dietary advice.
+Always consult with qualified healthcare providers or registered dietitians for personalized dietary guidance.
+The substitutions provided are general suggestions and may not be suitable for all individuals or dietary restrictions."
+- **No Medical Claims:** "This website does not diagnose, treat, cure, or prevent any medical condition.
+Gluten-free substitutions are provided for general cooking purposes only."
+- **User Responsibility:** "Users are responsible for verifying ingredient safety and suitability for their specific dietary needs and restrictions."
 - **Privacy Policy:** "No personal data is collected, stored, or transmitted."
 - **Terms of Service:** "Use at your own risk.
 Substitutions are suggestions only."
 - **Cookie Policy:** "Only essential cookies used.
 No tracking cookies."